NikhPradhan/TranslatingFacialExpressionToMouseControl/README.md

      * ![Demo](https://user-images.githubusercontent.com/88503029/163718361-6cc40dc4-c1cd-4a88-ab9c-4f628e0b6d5d.png)
      * This mode simulates the mouse scroll wheel.
      * There are two options:
-         * Mouth open to scroll down.
+         * Open to scroll down.
-         * eye brow raise to scroll up.
+         * Raise eye brow to scroll up.
      * To enter and exit this mode:
      * Blink thrice within 1 second.